GrahamLea/Electricity-Sector-Lexicon/README.md

 This project is an attempt to make a relatively comprehensive and accessible lexicon of electricity sector knowledge.

-The intended audience of the content is technically-minded adults who are new to the electricity sector.
+The intended audience of the content is technically-minded adult professionals who are new to the electricity sector.

 The lexicon is presented as a stateless web page that makes searching for relevant content easier.